Buying shares in a company is one of the best ways to grow your savings over the long term.

 Once you’ve chosen your broker and you’re ready to open your account, they’ll need a bit of information from you.

-What do you need to open an investment account?
+What do you need to open an investment account and buy shares?

 - A valid form of photo ID

 - Your bank account details, to link it up and fund your account

 Now your bank account is linked up to your investment account, you can fund your account.

 Each of us will have a different answer.
 But the two main things to think about are what you’re trying to achieve by buying shares and how much you can afford to spend.

 Check out how much money should I invest in stocks?

 At this point, you are ready to buy shares online.

 To find the share or shares you want to buy, you can use the company name or the stock symbol or ticker code (e.g. like MCD for McDonald's).